wolfgangmauer/valaDevelop/README.md

 An IDE for developing vala applications/libraries, much like monoDevelop for C#

 ### Dependencies
-Now valaDevelop comes with static linked [libvala-0.46](https://gitlab.gnome.org/GNOME/vala/tree/wip/fast-vapi), so it should be run on any system with installed valac >= 0.40
+<b>Now valaDevelop comes with static linked [libvala-0.46](https://gitlab.gnome.org/GNOME/vala/tree/wip/fast-vapi), so it should be run on any system with installed valac >= 0.40</b>

 Ubuntu >= 18.04